Tim Carl, The Storyteller: The fate of zoo animals after a war

 “Yes, a few small ones here and there, but nothing that you should worry about,” she said.

 I nodded and took another bite.
 It was cold, but I liked the crunchiness and its buttery, sweet taste.
-I chewed it for a longtime before swallowing.
+I chewed it for a long time before swallowing it.

 “Last week we had a drill at school where we got under our desks to practice for when the war-bombs come,” I said.